Hidden Fields allow you to use data that you already have, to make your typeforms more personal, or simply to give you better data in your results.

 - The person’s name (so that you can use Piping to welcome each respondent personally)

-- The email of your client (so that you know who completed the typeform)
+- The email of your respondent (so you know who completed the typeform)

 - If you sell shoes, you can even capture the person’s shoe size so you always have that information stored for future transactions through your typeforms